find your perfect LLM program

 Studying an LLM (Master of Laws) in Australia

 Australia is an attractive, exciting and vibrant study destination for international students across the globe.
-As an English speaking country it ranks as the third most popular study destination for international students after the USA and the UK, and is globally acknowledged for its high-quality education.
+As an English-speaking country it ranks as the third most popular study destination for international students after the USA and the UK, and is globally acknowledged for its high-quality education.

 Where can you study your LLM in Australia?

 Some of the Australian universities and Australian law schools offering a Master of Laws program are University of Sydney, Bond University, La Trobe University, Charles Darwin University, University of Melbourne, Monash University, University of New South Wales (UNSW), University of Queensland (UQ) and University of Wollongong.Find LLM programs in Australia

 What LLM programs are on offer in Australia?

 There are over 90 LLM programs on offer in Australia.
 While specialised LLMs are taught at many universities in the country, these institutions usually offer the following basic options: an LLM by coursework (assessed by exams or research papers); an LLM by research (comprising a thesis of 50,000–70,000 words); or an LLM by coursework and a minor thesis of around 20,000–30,000 words.

 The choice of coursework options can be bewildering, for example, at the University of Melbourne alone, students completing an LLM by coursework can choose from around 150 different subjects.
 On the other hand, students undertaking a specialist masters degree must choose subjects from the list prescribed for that specialisation.

 The majority of courses can be completed in 12–18 months of full-time study or 24–48 months part time.
 Most universities, however, stick to a one-year format, although the larger universities go out of their way to offer flexible study options for students.